General Requirements & Information

 The minimum age to go solo is 15 years.
 There is no maximum age limit, although after 70, you will need a doctor to sign once a year that you are fit to fly.

-- $252.00 per year Membership of the Gliding Federation of Australia, which includes a monthly magazine.
+- $320.00 per year Membership of the Gliding Federation of Australia, which includes a magazine.

 - Instruction is provided free of charge

-- The average training flight will cost about $39.00
+- The average training flight will cost the member $52.00

-- A trial instructional flight will cost about $135.00
+- For visitors flights, a trial instructional flight will cost $135.00

 - Flight training is on a “pay as you go” basis